mitchelloharawild/obsbot-tiny-2-control/README.md

 A video showing these tracking modes is available here: https://www.youtube.com/watch?v=C6RoOf4HDbE

-# Shiny app
+# Shiny app / OBS Integration

-There is a shiny app in `app.py` designed to be used as a custom browser dock in OBS.
+There is a shiny app in `app.py` designed to be used as a custom browser dock in [OBS](https://obsproject.com/).
 To do this you can use this OBS Script ([`shiny.lua`](https://gist.github.com/mitchelloharawild/cb0328aa7190f861838ef9327e0c7962)) to run the Shiny app when OBS is launched.
 Then add a custom browser dock to OBS with the url `0.0.0.0:<port>`.
 This allows you to set the AI